 To check the fire extinguisher, see the instructions supplied by the fire extinguisher manufacturer.
-Always keep the fire extinguisher in the fire extinguisher container.
+Always keep the fire extinguisher secured in the holder with its cover in place.

 Always carry a fire extinguisher on board.
 A fire extinguisher is not standard equipment with this watercraft.
 If you do not have one, contact a Yamaha dealer or a fire extinguisher dealer to obtain one meeting the proper specifications.